statamic/docs/content/collections/tags/get_files.md

 ---
 title: Get Files
 parse_content: false
-overview: >
-  Retrieve and filter a list of files.
-description: Retrieve and filter a list of files.
+description: Retrieves and filters local files
+intro: The ultimate 🇨🇭Swiss Army Knife doing-stuff-with-files feature.
+With the `get_files` tag you can scan and display data on files in _any_ directories inside your local filesystem.
 parameters:
   -
     name: in|from
     type: string
     description: >
-      The directory from which to find files.
-Relative to your project root.
+      The directory to find files in relative to the `public/` directory.
-      For example: `in="site/themes/redwood"`
+      Example: `in="img/brand"`
   -
     name: depth
-    type: integer *1*
+    type: integer
     description: >
       The depth of subdirectories to recursively look through.
-Defaults to no recursion.
+Default: `1` (no recursion).
   -
     name: not_in
     type: string
     description: >
       Filter by excluding from a subdirectory or subdirectories.
 You may use regex, and will be matched against the file path without a leading slash.
-For example: `not_in="site/themes/(partials|layouts)"`
+For example: `not_in="img/(brand|logos)"`
   -
     name: file_size
     type: string
     description: >
       Filter by file size using one of the following comparison operators. >, >=, <, <=, ==, !=.
       For example: `file_size="< 500K"`
   -
     name: ext|extension
     type: string
     description: >
       Filter by file extension.
 You may pipe delimit multiple extensions.
+Example: `ext="jpg|png"`.
   -
     name: include|match
     type: regex
     description: >
       Filter files by a regular expression.
-Matches will be kept in the list.
+Matches will be **kept**.
   -
     name: exclude
     type: regex
     description: >
       Exclude files by a regular expression.
-Matches will be removed from the list.
+Matches will be **removed**.
   -
     name: file_date
     type: string